-This was after a second coat of stain.
-It was tricky to get a consistent colour due to the ridge around the edge of the table top but I think the variation works well and gives it character.
+This was after the second coat of stain.
+It was tricky to get a consistent colour due to the ridge around the edge of the tabletop but I think the variation works well and gives it character.

 As you can’t put anything other than wax on top of wax, the gold was still slightly there.
 I covered most of it up with black wax but the odd glimmer adds another dimension, which I like.

 The overall look is now more rugged.

 The piece has gone from quite feminine, with gold, teal and a bird, to more masculine dark browns with black detail.

 I can picture it in a study.
 We just need a leather armchair, a roaring fire and a dog and I think we have a perfect combination.